Get Started

 - Actions — your custom code (call an API, write to ERP/CRM, send email, etc.).

-- Rules / Actors / Restrictions — who is allowed to run which Commands.
+- Rules / Actors / Restrictions — who is allowed to execute which commands.

 - Process Parameters — data that affects branching, conditions, loops, and decisions.